-It’s time for fall colours, rustic elements and cozy fabrics!
+It’s fall y’all!
+And for me that means changing up things in the house…it’s time for fall colours, rustic elements and cozy fabrics!

 - I used an old chunky knit sweater to make the cream coloured rosettes.
 And scrap burlap fabric to make the burlap rosettes.

 - To make the flowers I basically used this technique from another wreath I made.
 The great thing about making fabric flowers is that you can’t really mess them up.
 Just keep twisting the fabric around and you are bound to get a pretty flower.
 The more rustic the better I say!

 - Then using a glue gun, I attached the flowers.

 - To hang the wreath, I just made a simple tie made out of a strip of burlap.